Islandora-Collaboration-Group/ISLE/c4l_ISLE_preReq.md

 **Please note:**

-Should the enduser have difficulty adding the .ssh key for the islandora user, that step above can be avoided.
+Should the enduser have difficulty adding the .ssh key for the islandora user or if the enduser doesn't even have a local id_rsa.pub file, that step above can be avoided.

 Simply continue to access the ISLE Host VM via opening a terminal on the enduser laptop or workstation.